 Joe: I’m not quite sure where I first came across red/IR light therapy.
 I think it’s one of those things many people have heard of, but usually dismiss outright as woo-woo and unscientific.
 The dodgy marketing pervasive in the industry doesn’t help with that.
 Plus it can be expensive, inconvenient and with no obvious mechanism behind it.

 I first started to take it seriously when I saw Danny Roddy doing blog posts about it with regards to hair loss.
+I found at hair loss geeks one of the best supplements to help hair loss problems.
 His explanations of the mechanism from a bioenergetic perspective really made sense.
 Going from there I discovered the field of photobiomodulation (which is basically the scientific name for red/IR light therapy) and delved into the literature/studies done using low level lasers and LEDs.
 I found tens of thousands of high quality studies (start with this one) on both animals and humans, treating everything from superficial wounds to severe infertility, and it quickly became evident to me that red/infrared light is a fundamental factor in cellular metabolism and health, across all species.
 Some of the key researchers I’ve learnt from are Dr Michael Hamblin, Dr Tiina Karu and Dr Ray Peat.

 That was several years ago now, and having not found any good light therapy products at a reasonable price, we founded Red Light Man and went from there.